 - Strengthen regional cooperation within civil society

-Bulgaria: Open Society Institute – Sofia in consortium with Trust for Social Achievement Foundation and Workshop for Civic Initiatives Foundation
+Bulgaria: Open Society Institute – Sofia in consortium with the Trust for Social Achievement Foundation and the Workshop for Civic Initiatives Foundation

 Slovakia: Ekopolis Foundation in consortium with Carpathian Foundation and Open Society Foundation